-Medical Triangle District
+Medical District

-The Medical Triangle will serve as a large medical and office center for Gwinnett County and the City with multiple new Class-A medical and office buildings.
+The Medical will serve as a large medical and office center for Gwinnett County and the City with multiple new Class-A medical and office buildings.
 It will be a regional center of activity, but supported locally by nearby mixed-use developments on redeveloped commercial properties.

-The Medical District, anchored by the Gwinnett Medical-Duluth Campus, is located on corner of the Howell Ferry Road and Pleasant Hill Road intersection.
-The former Ingles shopping center is owned by Gwinnett Medical, and when redeveloped, will be a catalyst for the area.
+The Medical District, anchored by Northside Hospital Duluth, is located on the corner of the Howell Ferry Road and Pleasant Hill Road intersection.
+The former Ingles shopping center is owned by Northside Hospital Duluth, and when redeveloped, will be a catalyst for the area.
 There are also a large number of medical offices on Duluth Park Lane and McClure Bridge Road.
 These offices are generally one or two story buildings in an office park setting.
 The Post Office is located within this district occupying a roughly 6.5 acre parcel on the corner of McClure Bridge Road and Postal Drive.
-This District also contains the current Duluth branch of the Gwinnett County Library.
+This District contained the previous Duluth branch of the Gwinnett County Library.
 Due to the relocation of the Library to the Downtown Core, this building will likely be adaptively reused into a medical facility.
 The large, 110 acre property, locally known as the "Hudgens' Property," is located within this District.

-The redevelopment of the Ingles shopping center is extremely important in cementing this area as a regional medical district.
+The redevelopment of the lngles shopping center is extremely important in cementing this area as a regional medical district.
 The property is large enough to house a large medical building or a number of small buildings in a campus setting.
 The addition of a large quantity of medical office spaces can spur other office redevelopment on neighboring properties.
-The automotive uses in this character area should be encouraged to redevelop into office or retail uses.
+As development, and redevelopment occur, automobile related uses including mechanics, tire shops, used-car dealerships, and oil change locations are inappropriate for the character of this area.
+The current automotive uses in this character area should be encouraged to redevelop into office or retail uses, and any future automobile related uses should be prohibited.